VKspyder2003/todo-list/README.md

 # Todo List App

-This is a simple todo list application built with React.
-It allows users to add, delete, and mark tasks as complete/incomplete.
+Todo list application built with React.
+Allows users to add, delete, and mark tasks as complete/incomplete.
 Users can also filter tasks based on their completion status.

 ## Features